-Vancouver City Central Transmission (VCCT) - \$159 million
+Vancouver City Central Transmission (VCCT) - \$199 million

 The project consists of a new totally enclosed 230/12 kV substation in the Mt.
-Pleasant area of the City of Vancouver and two new underground 230 kV transmission circuits connecting the new substation to the existing transmission network.
+Pleasant area of the City of Vancouver and two new underground 230 kV transmission lines connecting the new substation to the existing transmission network.
 The project is required to serve growing loads in the Mt.
 Pleasant/False Creek area and to maintain adequate reliability to other areas of central Vancouver.
-The project will replace one aging underground circuit reaching the end of its useful life and to improve reliability of service to the existing Cathedral Square and Sperling Substations.
+The project will serve to replace one aging underground transmission circuit reaching the end of its useful life and to improve reliability of service to the existing Cathedral Square and Sperling Substations.

-This project requires a CPCN from the British Columbia Utilities Commission.
+BCTC will apply for a CPCN from the British Columbia Utilities Commission in the summer of 2009.